mvleest-code/EEVMS_APIv3_public/authSwitchAccount/README.md

-# EagleEyeNetwork API
+# EagleEyeNetworks API

-This is a code sample for interacting with the EagleEyeNetwork API.
+This is a code sample for interacting with the EagleEyeNetworks API.
 It can be used to generate access tokens on behalf of the end-user account.

 **Use case:**
 A reseller needs to manage bridges or cameras within one of the end-user accounts.
 The reseller does not have direct access to these devices.
 To gain access, they need to generate an access token on behalf of the end-user.
 With this new access token, the reseller has access to all devices within the end-user account.